germvnn/math-helper/README.md

 ### Example

-To generate 5 addition exercises at level 1, use the following command:
+To generate 2 quadratic inequality exercises at level 3, use the following command:

 ```bash
 python cli.py -operation qequalgreater -level 3 -amount 2